Feodor III of Russia: Life

 The Feodorean and the later Petrine reforms differed in that while the former were primarily, though not exclusively, for the benefit of the church, the latter were primarily for the benefit of the state.
 A household census took place in 1678.
-The most notable reform of Feodor III, made at the suggestion of Vasily Galitzine, involved the abolition in 1682 of the system of mestnichestvo, or "place priority", which had paralyzed the whole civil and military administration of Muscovy for generations.
+The most notable reform of Feodor III, made at the suggestion of Vasily Galitzine, involved the abolition in 1682 of the system of mestnichestvo, or "place priority", which had paralyzed the whole civil and military administration of Tsardom of Russia for generations.
 Henceforth all appointments to the civil and military services were to be determined by merit and by the will of the sovereign, while pedigree (nobility) books were to be destroyed.

 Family

 Fyodor's first consort, Agaphia Simeonovna Grushevskaya, shared his progressive views.
 She was the first to advocate beard-shaving.
 On 11 July 1681, the Tsaritsa gave birth to her son, Tsarevich Ilya Fyodorovich, the expected heir to the throne.
 Agaphia died as a consequence of the childbirth three days later, on 14 July, and seven days later, on 21 July, the Tsarevich also died.

 Seven months later, on 24 February 1682 Fyodor married a second time Marfa Apraksina (1667–1716), daughter of Matvei Vasilievich Apraksin and wife Domna Bogdanovna Lovchikova.
-Feodor was so weak that he couldn’t stand at the wedding.
+Feodor was so weak that he could not stand at the wedding.
 Feodor died three months after his second wedding, on 7 May, without surviving issue.
 The news of his death sparked the Moscow Uprising of 1682.